- Home

 Why straighten your teeth later in life?

-Braces do work faster on children and teenagers whose jawbones are still developing.
-However, while it takes longer to straighten adult teeth because bones are more solid, our teeth continue to shift as we age, which means there’s never an age when braces won’t work.
+Braces work faster on children and teenagers whose jawbones are still developing.
+However, while it takes longer to straighten adult teeth because bones are more solid, our teeth continue to shift as we age, so there’s never an age when braces won’t work.

 Most adults who get braces do so for cosmetic reasons – and research has found that correcting crooked teeth can significantly improve people’s confidence and self-esteem.
-In this study, orthodontic treatment was found to significantly increase self-esteem and also improved patients’ quality of life.
+In this study, orthodontic treatment increased self-esteem and improved patients’ quality of life.

 However, braces can be beneficial for oral health too.
 Firstly, straighter teeth are easier to clean and maintain with daily flossing and brushing.
-Clinical studies have found that crooked teeth are more susceptible to tooth decay because food and sugars can become more easily trapped in them.
+Clinical studies have found that crooked teeth are more susceptible to tooth decay because food and sugars can become more easily trapped.
 Tooth decay has been found to increase the risk of gum disease, and, if left untreated, negatively impact overall health.

-In some cases, crooked teeth can also cause jaw pain or prevent people from closing their mouth correctly.
+In some cases, crooked teeth can also cause jaw pain or prevent people from closing their mouths fully.
 Plus, when accompanied by biting problems, this can also cause enamel to wear away.
-So, having them straightened can help to reduce the risk of flat, worn, or chipped teeth or damage to other treatments, such as fillings or dental crowns.
+Straightening teeth can reduce the risk of them becoming flat, worn, or chipped, avoiding the need for other treatments, such as fillings or dental crowns.

 As a result, this study found that 53% of people reported significant improvements in their oral health and quality of life after having orthodontic treatment.